/fix

 This endpoint is asynchronous, which means:

-1. When you call this endpoint, it immediately returns a task ID rather than waiting for the full operation to complete.
+1. When you call this endpoint, it immediately returns a task ID.

 2. You then need to periodically check the task status using the /api/v1/task/{task_id} endpoint.

-3. Once the task is complete, the task status endpoint will return the full results.
+3. Once the task is complete, the task status endpoint will return the full results in the `data` field.

 Parameter Type Required Description

-name string Yes The name of the wallet containing coins to fix.
+name string Yes The name of the wallet containing the coins to be fixed.
+Ex: "Default".

 {